Session Expired

 What This Means

-The Mississippi Human Capital Supplemental Tax Act introduces a 1% supplemental tax on employers who displace workers through AI technologies.
-It aims to fund workforce transition initiatives and establish an advisory council with defined roles.
+The Mississippi Human Capital Supplemental Tax Act aims to fund workforce transition initiatives through a supplemental tax on AI displacement and establish an advisory council with specified members.
+The rate of the supplemental tax is specified in the bill.

 Key Provisions